stephanemora/azure-docs.fr-fr/articles/partner-twilio-python-how-to-use-voice-sms.md

 auth_token = "your_twilio_authentication_token"

 # The number of the phone initiating the call.
-# This should either be a Twilio number or a number that you've verified
+# This should either be a Twilio number or a number that you've verified.
 from_number = "NNNNNNNNNNN"

 # The number of the phone receiving call.